Introduction

 Cross-Checking the Result.

-You can quickly cross-check whether the binary number is correct to the decimal number by adding up the values in the second row wherever one is there in the third row; 8+2 is 10.
+You can quickly cross-check whether the binary number is correct for the decimal number by adding up the values in the second row wherever 1 is there in the third row; 8+2 is 10.

-It is not always convenient to build the above table every time when we want to convert a decimal number to binary.
+It is not always convenient to build the above table whenever we want to convert a decimal number to binary.
 Instead, we can do it with a simple calculation.
 Let us convert the decimal number 10 to binary with this new method.

 Method-2:

-- Divide the decimal number by 2 and get the remainder value (always integer division and the remainder is 1 or 0) and start building the binary value from right to left with the remainder value.
+Divide the decimal number by 2 and record the remainder (always 0 or 1, since this is integer division).
+Begin constructing the binary value from right to left, placing each remainder in order.

 - Each time takes the Quotient Value from the previous division and divides it by 2 again.